IsaacScript/isaacscript/docs/basic-javascript.md

 // Below, we mark "player" as a "EntityPlayer" type (by using a colon)
 // The "EntityPlayer" type is automatically provided by the
-// "isaac-typescript-defintions" package, and corresponds to the "EntityPlayer"
+// "isaac-typescript-definitions" package, and corresponds to the "EntityPlayer"
 // in the official docs
-// The "isaac-typescript-defintions" package is automatically imported by
+// The "isaac-typescript-definitions" package is automatically imported by
 // IsaacScript when you create a new project function PostPlayerInit(player: EntityPlayer) {
   // Now, TypeScript has full knowledge of all the legal methods for "player"